 If you are a student currently in the United States

-After receiving your I-20 after all your admissions requirements are met, consult with the IISS office.
+After all admissions requirements are met, consult with the IISS office.
 You may be required to complete one or more of the following before you can enroll:

 - Verify you have met the Tuberculosis test requirements.